 - Virgin Atlantic

-Gift cards, merchandise, and statement credits are not recommended.
-You will earn less than 1 cent per point (CPP) using these options.
-If cash back or gift cards are what you want, this card is probably not for you.
+Redeeming for travel on amextravel.com, as well as gift cards, merchandise, and statement credits is not recommended.
+Cardholders will earn less than one cent per point (CPP) using these options.

 Centurion Auto Program